 Updated: 8th April 2021

 Guernsey, located as it is on the south coast between France and the UK, receives the most sunshine out of anywhere on the British Isles.
 So you're going to want to spend that time doing memorable things, of course.
 No matter how long your cruise vessel stops on this beautiful island, you're going to find plenty of things to do.
-Always a popular stop off for Staycation Cruises, take a look at our guide below for a perfect day on Guernsey.
+Always a popular stop off for British Isles cruises, take a look at our guide below for a perfect day on Guernsey.

 Explore St Peter PortThe sun sparkles off the waters of St Peter Port, Guernsey's capital and, for many a cruising holiday around Europe and the UK, an important stop.
 Step out into its highly charismatic streets, which are lined with stunning flower displays and criss-crossed with banners on any day of the year.
 Yes, St Peter Port caters to the tourism crowd, but it does so tastefully, with none of the original charm lost.
 The actual feeling of the place is curious, caught as it is somewhere between English fishing village and French hamlet.
 Everywhere you go, however, you'll catch the essence of the holiday feeling - people sat outside brasseries and bars enjoying a cheeky midday beer, or else meandering along the pedestrianised streets with ice-creams.
 Getting familiar with St Peter Port should be the first thing you do upon landing in Guernsey.